Benzodiazepines: Is There A Cure For Benzo Addiction?

 Some of the most common brands of benzos include:

-While these medications can help people manage the symptoms of the aforementioned conditions, they also pose several risks, particularly addiction and accidental overdose death.
+While these medications can help people manage the symptoms of the conditions mentioned above, they also pose several risks, particularly addiction and accidental overdose death.

 Over time, a benzo user’s body will grow dependent on the drug.
-This dependence will eventually manifest in the form of cravings and even withdrawal symptoms, and the user’s body won’t function as well without more benzos.
+This dependence will eventually manifest in cravings and even withdrawal symptoms, and the user’s body won’t function as well without more benzos.

 Symptoms of benzo withdrawal will range in severity and typically include:

 - high blood pressure

 The symptoms of sudden benzo cessation for someone with an advanced dependency can include seizures and psychosis.